-There are no course or major requirements for admissions into the MS ISP degree program.
+There are no course or major requirements for admissions into the MSISP degree program.
 The program's interdisciplinary curriculum is designed to engage and educate professionals from a wide variety of backgrounds and disciplines.
 Qualified applicants will demonstrate a substantial interest in understanding and improving the issues surrounding information security and privacy.

 Admissions Dates and Deadlines

-We have divided the application period leading up to June 1 into 3 rounds of applications in order to give applicants a clear idea of when to expect a decision after applying.
+Enrollment is currently open for Fall 2023.
+We have divided the application period leading up to June 1 into 3 rounds of applications in order to give applicants a clear idea when to expect a decision after applying.
 Each round has two important dates:

 To apply on time, you must successfully submit your application, along with all of the necessary application materials, before 11:59 PM CST the date of the application deadline.

 Acceptance of admission

 If admitted to the program, a $1,000 deposit is required to reserve your space in the upcoming cohort.
 The deposit will be applied towards Fall tuition and is non-refundable.

 The MS ISP program welcomes international applications.
 International students that wish to take the standard part-time program from their home country can take the entire program online--there is no requirement to visit the university or take any classes in-person.

 - International students that wish to take the standard part-time program from their home country can take the entire program online--there is no requirement to visit the university or take any classes in-person.